-Whether it’s negotiating prices with suppliers or automating workflows, construction companies need to prioritize efficiency and cost-saving opportunities to succeed in 2020.
-To ensure profitability, they’ll need to consider how fluctuating materials costs will affect project budgets, quotes, and bids.
+Whether it’s negotiating prices with suppliers or automating sales workflows, construction companies need to prioritize efficiency and cost-saving opportunities to succeed.

 3. A declining workforce

-Our review of this year’s construction industry trends highlights the crucial role technology will play in the future of construction.
+This review of key trends in the construction industry highlights the crucial role technology will play in the future of construction.
 Looking into this next decade, you can expect:

 - Tools and technology to supplement a declining workforce

-See how a CRM solution can help grow your business in 2020 and beyond.
+See how a CRM solution can help you grow your construction business in 2021 and beyond.